skolbin-ssi/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_06_lab_ak.md

 1. On the **Review + Create** tab, review the options that you selected during the previous steps.

 1. Select **Create** to create the storage account by using your specified configuration.

-Wait for the creation task to complete before you move forward with this lab.
+    > **Note**: Wait for the creation task to complete before you move forward with this lab.

 1. In the Azure portal's navigation pane, select **All services**.

 1. On the **All services** blade, select **Storage Accounts**.

-1. On the **Storage accounts** blade, select the storage account instance with the prefix **securestor**.
+1. On the **Storage accounts** blade, select the storage account instance with the prefix "securestor".

 1. On the **Storage account** blade, find the **Settings** section, and then select the **Access keys** link.